LeaHohmann/NAPVMI_software/README.md

 - Check that the baudrate specified on the delay generator is correct (115200).
 If a different delay generator is used and this baudrate is not available, it has to be changed in the `root.bncconnect()` function in order to match
 - If the delay generator is replaces by a different model, ensure that it can understand the same SCPI commands

+File system:\
+In cameramodule.py, kineticseries.py and delayintegration.py, it may be useful to change the default directory for loading or saving files